-We care for the farm’s vegetables almost entirely by hand-tended methods, each year adding to our battery of sophisticated hand and human-powered tools to increase efficiency and effectiveness of fieldwork.
-While initial plowing or tillage will be done with our walk-behind 2-wheeled tractor or by a neighboring farmer with a 4-wheeled tractor, we are working with reduced tillage practices as much as possible.
-Increasing the fertility of our soil is a top priority – through cover cropping, the addition of compost to increase organic matter, using rock powders to return lost micro-nutrients and minerals, and methods to increase microbial soil life.
-Before starting to farm here, the fields had been hayed for more than 25 years with little done to maintain the fertility.
-During Many Forks first season, I didn’t see a single earthworm!
-Our light and sandy soils, bordered by the North Branch of the Hoosic River, are coming back to life!
-Every year, the soils are holding moisture and nutrients better, and, the earthworms abound because of the addition of the organic matter and the reduced tillage practices.
+We care for the farm’s vegetables with hand-tended methods, each year adding to our battery of sophisticated hand and human-powered tools to increase efficiency and effectiveness of fieldwork.
+While initial plowing or tillage will be done with our walk-behind 2-wheeled tractor or by a neighboring farmer with a 4-wheeled tractor, we reduce tillage and disturb the soil as little as possible.
+Increasing the fertility of our soil is a top priority – through cover cropping, the addition of compost to increase organic matter, using rock powders to return lost micro-nutrients and minerals, applying our own farm-produced vermicompost, use of foliars to strengthen plant immunity and deter diseases and pests, and other methods to increase microbial soil life.

-With just about 2 acres in cultivation and caring for our crops by hand-tending, we have our eyes on the vegetables all the time.
-For the greater part, we see how everything is doing every single day and can respond quickly if we see problems such as insects or disease developing, can indentify any nutritional issues, or determine if the soils are drying out and need irrigation.
+With a little under 2 acres in cultivation and caring for our crops by hand-tending, we have our eyes on the crops all the time.
+We can observe how everything is doing everyday and can respond quickly if we see problems such as insects or disease developing, can identify any nutritional issues, or determine if the soils are drying out and need irrigation.
 We use drip irrigation with water from the North Branch of the Hoosic River.
-Soil tests on our fields every 12-18 months give us information about the nutrients and help us assess any amendments, such as the rock dusts or compost, that should be added and in what amounts.
+Soil tests on our fields every 12-18 months give us information about the nutrients, how they are building, what is needed.

-Our garden planning, which takes place in the late fall and early winter, always includes working out the rotations of crops so that they are not grown in the same location for several years running.
+Our garden planning, which takes place in the late fall and early winter, always includes working out crop rotations so that they are not grown in the same location for several years running.
 Because of our small land base, every square foot in cultivation is important to the farm.
-When crop disease or insect infestation develops, we do our best to control by low-impact methods such as hand-picking insects, or picking off and cleaning up diseased foliage.
-We may use biological controls, such as helpful bacteria or compost teas judiciously.
-We use those that do not harm pollinators or have known health impacts, but even introducing a common soil bacterium, in the amounts to help control a fungal disease, is shifting the balance of the microbiology, so these are used at the lowest dose considered to have efficacy.
+When crop disease or insect infestation develops, we use methods such as hand-picking insects, or picking off diseased foliage.

 We do not use any GMO seeds or plants.
 We do use many open-pollinated varieties, and only use hybrid seeds sold to us by seed companies we trust.
 If they are not breeding the seeds themselves, they are vetting it to be sure it is not genetically-modified.
 We grow lots of different varieties of our vegetables, rarely only a single variety of any one crop.
 We believe that this diversity is helpful to control insect pests and attract beneficial insects and also helps with the diversity of microbial life in the soil.
 It also adds to the diversity of nutrients available to those that eat our produce!
 Every variety will have some difference in the phytonutrients it packs.